Wwong154/tiny-app/README.md

 - bcrypt
 - body-parser
 - cookie-session
+- method-override

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.

+## Usage

+- Tinyapp will allow registered user to create shorten url
+- Tinyapp will store you list of url, and only owner will be able to edit/ delete
+- Owner will be able to see the total visit and unique visit of the url that they have created
+- Guest or non-owner will not be allow to see the destination of the url, though still able to get redirected
+- Please note this project is for learning purposes only.
+- Thank you for taking your time to read til the end, have a nice day.